 We offer Atlas® shingles with Scotchgard® protection, so your roof will both look and perform like new even after years of punishing ice, snow, and hail.
 And because Atlas® offers a wide variety of shingle colors and styles, we can help you make a selection that’s just right for your home.

 Shingles fail when granule loss exposes the asphalt to the sun.
 When the asphalt cracks, the matt is unprotected and rapidly deteriorates.
 Atlas® Stormmaster incorporates SBS rubber to reduce granule loss by 90%, and usually reduces insurance costs because it is hail resistant.

 Industry-best algae resistance

 Atlas® shingles include far more algae-resistant copper-coated granules than competing algae-resistant shingles.
-Preventing algae lichen growth (9), helps to further prevent granule loss.
+Preventing algae and lichen growth (6) helps to further prevent catastrophic granule loss.

 Saddles prevent ice buildup.

 Without a saddle, many chimneys retain snow which turns to ice over time.
 When heat from inside the home melts the ice from below, water may sit stagnant on the roof, causing leaks and rot.
 If needed, we’ll build a chimney saddle to both provide a runoff path for melting ice and limit snow buildup.

 Even the toughest sealants will last only a short time when exposed to direct sunlight year-round, in combination with seasonal temperature extremes.
 To protect the sealant from sun exposure, we cut a groove into the mortar and tuck the edge of the flashing inside.
 This way, the flashing sealant lasts as long as the roof.

 When we haul away your old shingles, they aren’t going to a landfill.
 They’ll be turned back into raw asphalt, to be used to resurface roads.

 We provide meaningful warranty coverage.